-&lt;sup>1Some academic programs require specific qualifications in addition to those enumerated in this policy.
-Rules Determining Resident and Nonresident Student Status for Indiana University Fee Purposes These rules establish the policy under which students shall be classified as residents or nonresidents upon all campuses of Indiana University for university fee purposes.
+If applicable, talk to the financial aid offices at the present and proposed campuses.
+Your aid eligibility does not transfer automatically from one campus to another. - 4.
+Visit the new campus to explore possible academic and social adjustment issues; some campuses may establish special open house events for those students who have expressed interest.
+Some campuses may also require that you attend a special orientation program or take placement examinations. - If you decide to proceed with the transfer, complete the intercampus transfer form.
+The receiving campus will respond to you and your home campus.
+If you decide later not to transfer, you should notify both campuses. &lt;sup>1Some academic programs require specific qualifications in addition to those enumerated in this policy.
+Rules Determining Resident and Nonresident Student Status for Indiana University Fee Purposes These Rules establish the policy under which students shall be classified as residents or nonresidents upon all campuses of Indiana University for University fee purposes.
 Nonresident students shall pay a nonresident fee in addition to fees paid by a resident student.
-These rules shall take effect February 1, 1974; provided, that no person properly classified as a resident student before February 1, 1974, shall be adversely affected by these rules, if he or she attended the university before that date and while he or she remains continuously enrolled in the university.
+These Rules shall take effect February 1, 1974; provided, that no person properly classified as a resident student before February 1, 1974, shall be adversely affected by this Rule, if he or she attended the University before that date and while he or she remains continuously enrolled in the University.

-1. "Residence" as the term, or any of its variations (e.g., "resided"), as used in the context of these rules, means the place where an individual has his or her permanent home, at which he or she remains when not called elsewhere for labor, studies, or other special or temporary purposes, and to which he or she returns in seasons of repose.
+1. "Residence" as the term, or any of its variations (e.g., "resided"), as used in the context of these Rules, means the place where an individual has his or her permanent home, at which he or she remains when not called elsewhere for labor, studies, or other special or temporary purposes, and to which he or she returns in seasons of repose.
 It is the place a person has voluntarily fixed as a permanent habitation for himself or herself with an intent to remain in such place for an indefinite period.
-A person at any one time has but one residence, and a residence cannot be lost until another is (a) A person entering the state from another state or country does not at that time acquire residence for the purpose of these rules, but except as provided in rule 2(c), such person must be a resident for 12 months in order to qualify as a resident student for fee purposes.
+A person at any one time has but one residence, and a residence cannot be lost until another is gained. (a) A person entering the state from another state or country does not at that time acquire residence for the purpose of these Rules, but except as provided in Rule 2(c), such person must be a resident for 12 months in order to qualify as a resident student for fee purposes.